Deadline for Submissions: January 3, 2020

-What is Community Day?
+What are Community Sessions?

 How are Community Sessions different from current community gatherings at Annual Assembly?

 Communities are currently invited to reserve a room at the Annual Assembly for their group to gather.
 These sessions are informal, do not include any CME or A/V support, and are not considered part of the educational program of the Annual Assembly.
 There is no marketing for these sessions beyond a listing in the app and the onsite program.
 Member Communities will still be able to request a room for these informal gatherings at the Annual Assembly.

 Some communities develop more planned or detailed sessions that may highlight specific topics, speakers or discussions that are relevant for their community.
 These sessions will be provided with space and A/V support and may request CME.

 How is this different than submitting a regular educational session for a clinical or practice symposium?

 Anyone is still welcome to submit an educational session for the general Annual Assembly program, which may be submitted on behalf of a community.
 These sessions are purely educational and will be reviewed along with all other session submissions as part of a competitive peer-review process.
 If selected, these sessions will be slotted in the main program and will run concurrently with other accepted clinical and practice symposia across all times and topics.
 Preference for clinical or practice symposia may be given to sessions that target a broader or cross-cutting Assembly audience.